Insert CDs and DVDs into Mac

 Choose what happens when you insert a CD or DVD

 You can choose what your Mac does when you insert certain types of CD and DVD discs.
 For example, you can open photo editing software whenever you insert a picture CD, or run an AppleScript script that backs up your important documents whenever you insert a blank DVD.

 On your Mac, choose Apple menu > System Preferences, then click CDs & DVDs.

 If you don’t have an optical drive built into or connected to your Mac, CDs & DVDs preferences aren’t available.

 Use the pop-up menus to choose an action for the type of inserted discs.

 Some apps can start processing an inserted disc immediately.
-For example, iTunes can immediately import songs from a music CD, and DVD Player can immediately play a video.
-See the help that comes with the app you want to use with the CD or DVD.
+See the user guide that comes with the app you want to use with the CD or DVD.